 – GMB Akash

-Nargis fainted three times while she defeated to find her mother in the derbies of nine storied building.
-It’s been one day one night she is frantically checking around hospital, each corner of destructed building and hundreds smashed dead bodies.
+Nargis fainted three times while she could not find her mother in the derbies of nine storied building.
+It’s been a day and a night she is frantically checking around hospital, in each corner of destructed building and hundreds smashed dead bodies.
 But where is Nargis mother’s existence?
-Hundreds of weeping mother, father, sister, brother, husband, wife and children were mad on searching their beloved face.
-The population who are the backbone of the family, of the country, their bones cracked under wretched concrete.
+Hundreds of weeping mother, father, sister, brother, husband, wife and children were like mad for searching their beloved faces.
+The population who are the backbone of the family, of the country their bones cracked under wretched concrete.
 Knowing still hundreds people are breathing inside the dreadful collapsed building helpless thousands mass people came out with their humanity.
-Rescuing living being or carrying out dead bodies nothing evaporates tears of people who experienced such frightening circumstances.
+Rescuing living being or carrying out dead bodies but nothing evaporates tears of people who experienced such frightening circumstances.
 The deadly trap eat out lives of thousands workers who never might thought of loosing life as prey of capitalism greed.
-Many workers leave their breathe waiting to hear a call of rescuer, female worker’s hand or leg trapped under stone while they are still alive and asking rescuer to cut their hand and take off.
+Many workers leave their breathe waiting to hear a call of rescuer.
+Many female worker’s hand or leg trapped under stone while they are still alive and asking rescuer to cut their hand and take off.
 What to do and how to do?
-The traumatized nation has no answer to speak.
-Sharif after finding cracked half body parts of his 21 years younger brother, he screamed “My brother never do any harm to any body.
+The traumatized nation has no word in mind to speak.
+Sharif after finding cracked half body parts of his 21 years younger brother screamed “My brother never do any harm to any body.
 Why Allah punishes him, why?
 Because we are poor, we are useless to Allah, we are useless to riches, and because we are bloody workers”.

 Some 3,500 people were in the Rana Plaza building in Savar, some 30km (20 miles) outside Dhaka, when it collapsed suddenly on Wednesday morning 24th April.
 The first three floors of the building, located in the Dhaka suburb of Savar, contained around 300 shops.
 At least four garment factories — New Wave Bottoms, Phantom Apparels, Phantom Tack and Ethar Textile — occupied higher levels, employing around 3,500 people.
 Building showed cracks on Tuesday, but all garments workers forced to go to work on Wednesday threatening to cut off salaries. & the devastating accident happened